jross365/Get-ExtendedAttributes/.github/README.md

 ## Description

 The Get-ExtendedAttributes module provides functionality similar to the *Get-ChildItem* cmdlet.

-Instead of basic file attributes (like *Get-ChildItem* returns), **gea** enumerates and returns attributes not easily exposed to Powershell.
+Instead of basic file attributes, however, **gea** enumerates and returns attributes not easily exposed to Powershell.

 These attributes include: